Har4oo/Broadacre-Simplified/README.md

 ### List of all functionalities

-1. Inspecting the whole cop information about it's sort, plant stage, soil quality, location, whether it's active, seedlings number and etc.
+1. Inspecting the whole crop information about it's sort, plant stage, soil quality, location, whether it's active, seedlings number and etc.
 2. Easy access to other pages such as locations, sorts, soils and so on via the navbar
 3. HarvestManager allows you to:
    * Manipulate every data possible